BenjaminKobjolke/split-audio-on-keyword/README.md

 ## Features

 - Transcribes audio files using OpenAI's Whisper model
-- Splits audio files at occurrences of a specified keyword
+- Splits audio files at occurrences of a specified keyword (case-insensitive, ignores punctuation)
 - Supports MP3 and OGG formats
 - Saves keyword preference in settings.ini
 - Removes 2 seconds from the beginning of each part after the keyword for cleaner splits